tvartom/ansible-collection-serveradmin/README.md

-# Serveradmin by tvartom an Ansible Collection - tvartom.serveradmin
+# Serveradmin by tvartom

+An Ansible Collection

 ## What is Serveradmin?